BonsonW/slow5curl/docs/commands.md

     List of read ids provided as a single-column text file with one read id per line.
 * `--index FILE`:<br/>
     URL to a custom slow5 index.
 This can also be a path to an index that is residing locally on your disk.
 Useful if your index file is located somewhere other https://url/file.blow5.idx when your input file is https://url/file.blow5.
+* `--cache PATH`:<br/>
+    Save the downloaded index to specified path.
+This can be referenced later to avoid downloading the same index file.
 *  `-h`, `--help`:<br/>
     Prints the help menu.